nf-core/variantbenchmarking/README.md

 Each row represents a vcf file (test-query file).
 For each vcf file and variant calling method (caller) have to be defined.

-User _has to provide truth vcf in config files_.
-There are readily available vcf files for benchmarking from Genome in a bottle and SEQC2 studies which can be used readily.
-Please find detailed information about truth files [here](https://nf-co.re/variantbenchmarking/truth)
+User _has to provide truth_vcf and truth_id in config files_.

+> [!NOTE]
+> There are publicly available truth sources.
+For germline analysis, it is common to use [genome in a bottle (GiAB)](https://www.nist.gov/programs-projects/genome-bottle) variants.
+There are variate type of golden truths and high confidence regions for hg37 and hg38 references.
+Please select and use carefully.
+> For somatic analysis, [SEQC2 project](https://sites.google.com/view/seqc2/home/data-analysis/high-confidence-somatic-snv-and-indel-v1-2) released SNV, INDEL and CNV regions.
+One, can select and use those files.

 For more details and further functionality, please refer to the [usage documentation](https://nf-co.re/variantbenchmarking/usage) and the [parameter documentation](https://nf-co.re/variantbenchmarking/parameters).